 Credit risk stems primarily from the potential inability of a customer or counterparty to a financial instrument to meet its contractual obligations, notwithstanding the existence of any collateral accepted.
-The Company's maximum exposure to credit risk is represented by the carrying amounts of cash, accounts receivable and net investments in direct finance leases.
+The Company's maximum exposure to credit risk is represented by the carrying amounts of cash, accounts receivable, net investments in direct finance leases and litigation financing receivables.